zhangyu1818/react-markdown-editor/README.md

 # react-markdown-editor
-A React.js *markdown editor* component, With live preview and highlighting,You can type some markdown on the left and see html in the right.
+A convenient React.js *markdown editor* component,Type Markdown on the left and you can preview in real-time on the right panel.

 [Demo](http://sbzy.me/markdown)